 There is already guidance for the adoption of water and sewerage infrastructure, which will provide a useful starting point for companies, but the guidance companies are expected to produce will be expected to comply with the requirements in the Code.

 The Code sets out the minimum requirements for these documents, including information and publication requirements; when deviations from them may be permitted; and governance arrangements, which include the sector convening panels to deal with changes to the codes.

 What timetable is the sector working to?

-On 7 January 2019, companies submitted to us, for our approval, draft water sector guidance and model water adoption agreement to us.
-Following a request from companies the deadline for submission has been moved from 1 October 2018, however, at the request of companies an extension to 7 January 2019.
-The additional time added is to allow for companies to undertake further engagement and consultation on the documents, in order to ensure that as much as possible the documents reflect a broad consensus of opinion between customers and companies.
-The sewerage sector guidance and model sewerage adoption agreement is still due to us by 1 April 2019.
+On 7 January 2019, companies submitted to us, for our approval, draft water sector guidance and draft model water adoption agreement for our approval.
+This followed an extension to the original deadline for the submission of these documents was 1 October 2018, however, at the request of companies an extension to 7 January 2019 was agreed, in order for further stakeholder engagement and consultation on the documents, in order to ensure that as much as possible the documents reflected a broad consensus of opinion between customers and companies.